EseoheB/terraform-project/README.md

 These commands are used to deploy this project;

-1. terraform init: Initializes the project.
+1. Initializes the project:
+ - terraform init
-2. terraform validate: Checks for syntax error.
+2. Checks for syntax error:
+ - terraform validate
-3. terraform plan: Shows a preview of changes.
+3. Shows a preview of changes:
+ - terraform plan
-4. terraform apply: Applies the changes to create or update resources.
+4. Applies the changes to create or update resources:
+ - terraform apply
-5. terraform destroy: Destroys all resources created by Terraform.
+5. Destroys all resources created by Terraform:
+ - terraform destroy

 ## Terraform Workspace